paracrawl/keops/evaluators.md

 Moreover, KEOPS can be also used to flag sentences which contain personal data or inappropriate language.
 This is done by using the checkboxes on the bottom right of the screen.

-    A pair of sentences contains personal data when the content includes proper names or other personal data that could be anonymised for data protection purposes.
+* A pair of sentences contains personal data when the content includes proper names or other personal data that could be anonymised for data protection purposes.

-    A pair of sentences contains inappropriate language when it includes profane expressions.
+* A pair of sentences contains inappropriate language when it includes profane expressions.

 Finally, some keyboard shortcuts are available.
-Tap the key corresponding to the number of the label to select it.
-Tap <kbd>Enter</kbd> to save the evaluation and go to the next sentence.
+Press the key corresponding to the number of the label to select it.
+Press <kbd>Enter</kbd> to save the evaluation and go to the next sentence.

 <a name="adequacy"></a>